 Where ferrets are to be rehomed with a particular ferret or two then we will state this.
 We will not split a bonded group up.
 If there is no suggestion of who a ferret should be rehomed with then we can try to match them with someone else; it does not however mean that they are to be rehomed without a ferret friend.
 We suggest that you do not choose ferrets based on their colour as twice a year when they moult their coats are liable to change colour and pattern.

-If you are still interested in adopting then take a look at our available ferrets to give you an idea of the ferrets we may have for adoption.
-This page may not be up to date.
-To avoid disappointment we will not reserve any ferret unless a donation is made in advance.
-If you cannot see any that appeal, then let us what you are looking for and we will see who we have available that would be suitable.
+If you are still interested in adopting then take a look at our available ferrets page, although it is not always up to date.
+To avoid disappointment we will not reserve ferrets.
+If you cannot see any that appeal, then let us know what you are looking for and we will see who might be suitable.

 The adoption application: On completing our adoption application please provide us with as much information as possible about your set-up, home situation etc. We will ask for photos of your set-up prior to conducting a home check.
-If you need ideas or inspiration for your ferret enclosure please feel free to browse our website and our Facebook page where you can see examples of the accommodation here at the rescue and those of successful adopters.
+If you need ideas or inspiration for your ferret enclosure please feel free to browse our website, our Facebook group and Facebook page where you can see examples of the accommodation here at the rescue and those of successful adopters.
 Please explore our website for more information on keeping ferrets.
 This saves valuable time when you contact us.

-Home check: Prior to the home check we will ask for a photo of your set up which will need to be validated.
-All adoptions are subject to a satisfactory home check where we look at your ferret housing to ensure that it is suitable.
-We can sometimes take ferrets with us to home checks, allowing you to meet potential adoptees in the comfort of your own home.
-We find that this helps speed up the adoption process as if all is well then adoption can often take place immediately after the home check.
+Home check: We will ask for a photo of your set up which will need to be validated and confirmed as suitable.
+We reserve the right to refuse adoptions where we feel that you cannot offer the best home for our ferrets.
+We sometimes take ferrets with us to home checks, allowing you to meet potential adoptees in the comfort of your own home.
+We find that this helps speed up the adoption process as if all is well then the adoption can often take place immediately after the home check.
+Home checks vary at the moment depending on the Covid-19 situation.

-While we set no fixed price for our ferrets we do ask for a minimum adoption donation of £45 per ferret to cover some of our costs and signed agreement to our adoption terms.
+Adoption terms: We ask for a minimum adoption donation of £50 per ferret to cover some of our costs and signed agreement to our adoption terms.
+The minimal adoption donation only goes towards part of the vet fees so any additional donation is much appreciated.
 Due to the situations that many of our ferrets come from, we like to ensure that our ferrets go to the best homes possible.
 All ferrets are neutered and microchipped before leaving us.

-If you have any further questions or need advice please do not hesitate to get in touch.
+Applications: If you have any further questions or need advice please do not hesitate to get in touch.
 If we cannot help you directly we can always point you in the right direction.
-Please also remember that the rescue is run from our own home around full time work.
+Please remember that the rescue is run from our own home around full time work.
 With just one person dealing with all enquiries we are not available to respond to queries immediately so please be patient and we will get back to you as soon as we can.
-In the meantime do not forget to take a look at the available ferrets and complete our adoption application.
+To start the adoption process take a look at our available ferrets and complete our adoption application.